Witchcraft Territory of Malignant Women-Magic Words & Practices Territory of Wizards…

 “No one can choose to initiate Aje-Iyaami; they choose who they want to initiate.”
 No one can say they have initiated to Iyaami or say they can initiate you.
 No one can have or give a shrine to the Iyami or Aje.
 If someone claims to have an Iyaami shrine, can give a shrine, to have been initiated to Iyaami or wants to initiate you, they are speaking falsely.
 It is impossible to truthfully make these claims.There is no specific shrine to Aje.
 To feed the Aje one must either feed them through Eshu, Orita Meta-3 road junction or the Iroko tree.

 No one knows the actual Aje shrine, however according to Elders and what Ifa says, we know that the name of their house is called Ota and the name of their shrine is called Idi.
 No one knows the actual place of the Idi and if they do they can never say…

 ** According to Ifa, the difference between Men and Women is that Women are born with Ofo – Ashe or the power of the word.
 This power is called Aje and is rooted in the concept of Female Ashe.

 Witchcraft is a Feminine art and has its power from Eshu.
 This power is generally attributed to older women but young women or even girls can sometimes be involved.
 Witchcraft power is a kind of immaterial substance which may be kept in a calabash hidden in a hole in the wall of a witch’s house or in a hollow tree.
-The power itself may be lodged in the roots of a tree or even in a young child (age 1 to 8 years).
+The power itself may be lodged in the roots of a tree or even in a young child.
 In the latter case the witchcraft power will not harm the child but on the contrary will protect the child from other witches as the child is serving one of them as a refuge.